Adult Professional Studies Community Life

 PRINCIPLES & EXPECTATIONS OF COMMUNITY LIFE

-The School of Graduate & Professional Studies at Asbury University welcomes you on a journey of academic and professional preparation as well as spiritual growth.
+The Adult Professional Studies program at Asbury University welcomes you on a journey of academic and professional preparation as well as spiritual growth.
 The integration of faith and learning is central to our identity and mission.
 Our underlying purpose is to prepare adult students to be leaders with tough minds and tender hearts.
 This model reflects a rigorous academic preparation and an intentional design to build moral and spiritual excellence.

 To help students who are new to Asbury University understand who we are, what we represent, and what we require you to commit to as a part of this community, we have established the following community vision.
 Should you have any questions, we welcome a conversation.

 Asbury University, a Christian Liberal Arts University in the Wesleyan-Holiness tradition, equips students, through academic excellence and spiritual vitality, for lifelong learning, leadership and service to the professions, society, the family and the Church, preparing them to engage their cultures and advance the cause of Christ around the world.
-The mission of the School of Graduate and Professional Studies is to empower students to become what God is calling them to be through transformative 21st century education.
+The mission of the Adult Professional Studies program is to empower students to become what God is calling them to be through transformative 21st century education.

 For more information on the theological heritage that guides Asbury’s mission, please see the end of this document.